-The control attribute adds video controls, like play, pause, and volume.
+The control attribute above adds video controls, like play, pause, and volume.
 In fact there are a lot of great customizable players for showing video on an HTML5 page.
 The code above also includes width and height attributes.
 If height and width are not set, the page might flicker while the video loads.
 In this case the video is hosted on the same server as the web page that displays this code.

 The text between the video tags will only be displayed in browsers that do not support the video element.

 Even if you know nothing about HTML code, you have to admit that was pretty easy to follow.

 YouTube has been using HTML5 to stream video for some time now.
 YouTube engineer Richard Leider said the time had come to ditch the aging Flash in favor of HTML5.
 He pointed out that HTML5 is used in smart TVs and other streaming devices, and had benefits that “extend beyond web browsers.”

 You can learn how to build Web sites using HTML5 and basic CSS, directly from W3C, creator of the latest Web standards.
 You can read more and play with the code on this page.
 You may want to take the entire HTML5 Tutorial from W3C.
 It’s free unless you want to get a certificate.
 Being able to build a web page or a complete website could be very valuable to your clients.

 You don’t really need a player as the default player used in the code above works just fine.

 But the new players look great and have more capabilities.

 These HTML5 video players allow you to customize how the player looks and acts across a wide variety of browsers.
 You can install one of these HTML5 players on any web page.
 The video can be hosted anywhere without Flash or other third-party plug-ins.